Statute XII: Academic Staff and the Visitatorial Board

-(a) a person not employed by the University holding, or having held, judicial office or being a barrister or solicitor of at least ten years' standing, who shall act as chairman; and
+(a) a person not employed by the University holding, or having held, judicial office or being a barrister or solicitor of at least ten years' standing, who shall act as chair; and

-(6) A charge referred to the tribunal shall be dealt with in accordance with the procedure prescribed in section 22, provided:
+(8) A case for dismissal referred to the tribunal shall be dealt with in accordance with the procedure prescribed in section 33, provided:

 (a) that the Chancellor shall perform any duty, and exercise any power, there assigned to the Vice-Chancellor; and

 (b) that the only recommendation that the tribunal may make is whether or not the Vice-Chancellor should be removed from office.